-We seem to spend hours on our smart phones, laptops and tablets these days.
-So much so, we often end up multi tasking and never actually giving our full attention to one thing.
-Reading, requires you to give 100% of your focus to the book.
-You are unable to stray away and look at something elese, improving your all round focus and concentration skills.
+We seem to spend hours on our smartphones, laptops, and tablets these days.
+So much so, we often end up multi-tasking and never actually giving our full attention to one thing.
+Reading requires you to give 100% of your focus to the book.
+You are unable to stray away and look at something else, improving your all round focus and concentration skills.

 A good book can be gripping, taking you away to a whole new dimension. other mediums, such as a good article might move for your focus, allowing you to get away from all the stress in your life for a little while.
 We all know how easy it is to overthink our problems, reading enables you to take a break so that you can have a clear head next time try and find a solution.

 As you begin to read more books, you expose your mind to more words.
 This, in turn, means that your own vocabulary is expanding.
 Being articulate and well-spoken can be super useful in any profession giving you the confidence to speak to anyone higher-up and important.
 This can be an enormous boost to self-esteem!

 For more information about our work please email us at firstname.lastname@example.org

 Many thanks from us all at Meee.